 What Really Clears Adult Acne?

-Again, the right treatment is different from one case of adult acne to another.
+Again, the best acne treatment for adults will vary from one case to another.
 You can try non-prescription formulations first, like a clarifying cleanser and/or an acne spot treatment.
 Just remember that you need to be very careful in scrutinizing a formulation before purchasing.
 This is because there are many products that contain potentially irritating ingredients that can even worsen your acne.
 If you suffer from recurrent acne, continuous use of these products, especially a clarifying cleanser is essential.
 Once you discover the particular cause of your acne, it can usually be cleared up in a few weeks – as long as you use the right products diligently.

 Myths and Facts about Adult Acne